Quick Start

 -d '{

-"content": "MemNexus uses Neo4j for graph storage and OpenAI embeddings for semantic search.",
+"content": "MemNexus uses graph storage and vector embeddings for semantic search.",

-"topics": ["memnexus", "architecture", "decision"],
+"topics": ["memnexus", "architecture", "decision"]

 }'Search for it